88rising: Expansion (2020-2021)

-Current era (2022–present)
+Recent history (2022–present)

 In April 2022, 88rising performed at Coachella with a showcase titled Head in the Clouds Forever, including performances by CL, 2NE1, Hikaru Utada, Jackson Wang, Rich Brian, Bibi, Niki, Milli and Warren Hue.
 They also released a single of the same name including three tracks featuring Bibi, Utada, Hue and Rich Brian.

-This Coachella showcase was widely covered by media, as outlets emphasized how 88rising's stage market the first time a record label curated a full festival segment at Coachella, highlighting its growing influence on mainstream pop culture.
-The company also expanded internationally during this time through initiatives such as PARADISE RISING, a subsidiary created in partnership with Globe Telcom to spotlight Filipino artists and further grow Southeast Asian Representation.
+The company expanded internationally during this time through initiatives such as PARADISE RISING, a subsidiary created in partnership with Globe Telcom to spotlight Filipino artists and further grow Southeast Asian Representation.
 88rising continued momentum, as they collaborated with Sony Music and The Orchard to elevate Japanese music and expand cross regional promotion opportunities for these artists.
 Meanwhile, Joji released his third and final studio album with 88rising titled SMITHEREENS in 2022.